oslokommune/ukeweb_designsystem/README.md

 ## 🎯 Description

 `Oslo Designsystem` is a collection of reusable components, guided by clear standards.
-Designed with functionality, accessibility and aesthetic in mind, it serves as a unifying building block for all projects in Oslo kommune
+Designed with functionality, accessibility and aesthetic in mind, it serves as a unifying building block for all projects in Oslo kommune.

 ## 🚀 Installation